 Sports maturity by gender

 I really don’t see a difference in gender when it comes to the sports maturity I’m talking about.
-Yes, I do see that girls are better listeners at younger ages 6-9, but when I talk about sports maturity it’s different than the maturity you first think of.
-There are some boys who are wild and crazy in a good way, but when it comes to sports maturity they understand that practicing skill drills is ‘business’.
+Yes, I do see that girls are better listeners at younger ages 6-9.
+There are some boys who appear to be immature in school, but do well in sports.
+When it comes to sports maturity they understand that practicing is serious.
 That’s an example of good sports maturity.
 Again different from social maturity, where kids just act wild when they should be behaving.